Bum, A Dog Who Chose San Diego as his Home

 Both San Diego and Edinburgh have matching statues of both dogs, and each year ceremonies are held in both cities to commemorate the loyalty and love of Bum and Bobby.

-If you live in San Diego, stop by and give Bum and Bobby a pat, or bring the whole family down this fall when the Gaslamp Quarter celebrates the turning back of the clocks with their 12th annual “step back in time” celebration.
-Many of the festival events are free and they range from a hay ride to panning for gold… all representative of the time when Bum would have wandered the streets looking after his people.
+If you live in San Diego, stop by and give Bum and Bobby a pat.
+Think back, too, to the time when Bum would have wandered the streets looking after his people.